supahcraig/redpanda_basics/README.md

 This will start spinning up EC2 instances, security groups, etc which we will use Ansible to install into.
 This will also create the `hosts.ini` file that holds the public & private IP's of the instances.

+Then this to do the ansible install steps:

+`ansible-playbook --private-key ~/pem/cnelson-kp.pem -i hosts.ini -v ansible/playbooks/provision-node.yml`

+### Ansible/Terraform teardown

+no clue how to tear this stuff down just yet.